growdigital/forestgarden.wales/content/courses.md

 * **Mulching**: simple mulching techniques that will save you time and back ache
 * **Propagation**: start growing your plants cheaply and easily, from seed, cuttings and root division

 Courses are priced at £15 GBP each.
 Bulk discounts are available.
-Please email Jake [helo@forestgarden.wales](mailto:helo@forestgarden.wales) or phone on [07398 474 064](tel:+447398474064) for details on video delivery.
+Please email Jake [hello@forestgarden.wales](mailto:hello@forestgarden.wales) or phone on [07398 474 064](tel:+447398474064) for details on video delivery.